-- At least half of the articles must be published or accepted for publication when the manuscript is submitted for pre-examination.
+- One of the articles in your doctoral thesis must be published or accepted for publication when the manuscript is submitted for pre-examination.
 The rest can be in the submitted state.

 What should I mention the summary part?

 - The summary (30-60 pages) is an independent entity, so the reader should get your message without reading your articles. - The summary describes the research problem, research goals and methods, and presents a summary of the key findings